jamescoller/multiagent-auv-model/ModelProposal.md

 The environment will similate a limted three dimensional grid.
 A two dimensional plane extending in a given width and height will represent the primary space for the agents to interact.
 The third dimension represents surface level versus subsea agents, as some agents (submarines, AUVs) will be subsurface, and other agents (ships, ASVs) will be on the surface level.
 The grid will have continuous spacing (non-discrete) to allow for movement freedom.

 Some areas of the grid will represent land where agents cannot move.
 Other areas will represent the ocean where agents are able to freely move.
 Home bases will represent the intitial starting location for the agents.
 The environment will include wrapping.

+*LS COMMENTS: Well thought out environmental specifications.
+I am curious about the choice to wrap, however.
+I would assume a non-wrapping boundary would be more realistic unless you are modeling a full planet instead of just a particular area - in which case, issues of relative scale would be a major consideration.*

 ```python
 import numpy as np